filefoxper/use-agent-reducer/docs/guides.md

 # Guides

+## what is model sharing

+Model sharing is a new feature from `agent-reducer@3.2.0`.
+It declares every `Agent` bases on a same model object shares state updating with each other.

+That means we can create `Agents` base on a same model object in different react components, and they can update state synchronously.
+It is similar with the subscribe system in redux.

+You can go to our [tutorial](/tutorial?id=use-model-sharing) for a check about how to use this feature.

 ## about keyword this

 Keyword `this` is instable in class method, when we are calling a method directly from class instance, `this` is equivalent to the instance, but if we reassign this method to another object, `this` will point to the object where you are calling from.

-But, if you are using a method from an `Agent` object created by `use-agent-reducer`, you can pay less attention to keyword `this`.
-For `use-agent-reducer` always bind `this` to `Agent` object, you can assign your method from `Agent` object to any other object, even pick it out, and call it just like calling a simple function, keyword `this` is still equivalent to `Agent` object.
+But, if you are using a method function from `Agent` object, you can pay less attention to keyword `this`, it has been bind to the model instance of `Agent`, when you get the method from `Agent` object.
+You can assign your method from `Agent` object to any other object, even pick it out, and call it just like calling a simple function, keyword `this` is still represent the model instance.
+(Before `agent-reducer@3.0.0`, keyword this in `Agent` method always represent itself.)

-You can check detail from [agent-reducer guide about keyword this](https://github.com/filefoxper/agent-reducer/blob/master/documents/en/guides/about_this.md).

 ## about MiddleWare override

 There are three api functions for you to set MiddleWares.

 1. `useAgentReducer`, it is a basic api in `use-agent-reducer`, you can set MiddleWares like: `useAgentReducer( OriginAgent, MiddleWare )`.
-2. `middleWare` is from [agent-reducer](https://www.npmjs.com/package/agent-reducer), it can add MiddleWare directly on an `OriginAgent` method, and when the `Agent` method is called, it can uses this MiddleWare on its origin one.
+2. `middleWare` is from [agent-reducer](https://github.com/filefoxper/agent-reducer/blob/master/documents/en/api/middle_ware.md), it can add MiddleWare directly on a model method, and wake them up when the model's `Agent` method is called.
 These MiddleWares will override MiddleWares which are added by `useAgentReducer`.
 3. `useMiddleWare`, this api will copy an `Agent` object, and override MiddleWares of `Agent` object on the copy one.
 It is used like: `useMiddleWare( Agent, MiddleWare )`.
-The MiddleWare additions from this api has a highest running prior level in this version.
-So, in the copied `Agent` object, its MiddleWare can override MiddleWares which are added by `useAgentReducer` and `middleWare`.
+The MiddleWares added by this api have a highest running prior level in the copied `Agent` object.

 You can check unit test in [middleWare.override.spec.ts](https://github.com/filefoxper/use-agent-reducer/blob/master/test/en/middleWare.override.spec.tsx).

 ```typescript
 import {middleWare, MiddleWarePresets, OriginAgent} from "agent-reducer";